ForlinxEmbedded/ForlinxEmbedded.github.io/rockchip/ok3588-c/_sources/OK3588-C_Linux5_10_209_User_Manual.md.txt

 The optional parameters for disp\_type are: "sync" and "async".

+**Note: **

-**Note: When modifying the device tree, you need to follow the annotation rules to avoid using conflicts.
+- **When modifying the device tree, you need to follow the annotation rules to avoid using conflicts.
 The driver does not detect whether the forlinx-control configuration conforms to the rules.
-An error in the setting will cause abnormal display.**
+An error in the setting will cause abnormal display;**

-**For the display interface set to "OFF", blocking, deleting, or retaining is possible.
+- **For the display interface set to "OFF", blocking, deleting, or retaining is possible.
 It’s not necessary to set all four VP.**

 **Examples**: